Visual effects (VFX)

 You might also be interested in…

-Being a creature TD, effects TD, lighting TD, pipeline TD or rigging TD.
+Being a creature TD, effects TD (FX TD), lighting TD, pipeline TD or rigging TD.
 Or being a layout artist, background designer or artist, or being a storyboard artist in the animation industry.
 You might also be interested in working in the games industry for a development studio in a similar capacity as a layout TD, but for games cinematics.
 You could also look at being a technical artist, graphics programmer or another kind of programmer in the games industry.

 Film and TV drama